wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 log_format
 ^^^^^^^^^^

-This specifies the format of the log being read. **It is required field.**
+This specifies the format of the log being read. **field is required**

 .. note:: For most of the text log files that only have one entry per line, syslog may be used.